GaloisInc/parameterized-utils/README.md

 `Expr 'EBool`, respectively.

 One option is to existentially quantify away the type parameter.
-There is a helper, `Some` type defined in Data.Parameterized.Some that does just this:
+There is a helper type, `Some`, defined in Data.Parameterized.Some that does just this:
 `[Some (IntLit 5), Some (BoolLit False)] :: [Some Expr]`.
 Because `Expr` is defined as a GADT, pattern matching on constructors allows us to recover the type parameter.